vintasoftware/django-virtual-models/README.md

 ```

-Note that for proper performance and functionality, all nested serializers must have a corresponding `prefetch_related` on the queryset used by `MovieSerializer`.
+For good performance and correct functionality, all nested serializers must have a corresponding `prefetch_related` on the queryset used by `MovieSerializer`.
 Also, the `nomination_count` field should be `annotate`d on it.
 Therefore, you'll need to write this complex chain of nested prefetches:

 ```python
 from django.db.models import Prefetch